Medical Abortion (At-Home Abortion)

-A medical abortion is commonly known as Abortion Pill a SAFE and EFFECTIVE method for an early abortion up to 9 weeks of last menstrual period.
+A medical abortion is commonly known as Abortion Pill—a SAFE and EFFECTIVE method for an early abortion up to 9 weeks from last menstrual period.

 At Falls Church Healthcare we use 2 combinations of medications to end a pregnancy:

 Completing the medical abortion procedure itself only takes 5-10 minutes.
-However, time is needed for paperwork, lab services and aftercare review, so you should expect to be in our center for up to 4 hours.
+However, you should expect to be in our center for your appointments up to 3 hours; 2 (two) hours for your registration is needed for paperwork, lab services and procedure review & 1 (one) hour for your actual abortioncare appointment.

-You will have an opportunity to meet with a health educator to discuss the procedure and your feelings and concerns.
+You will have an opportunity to meet with your health educator to discuss the procedure and your feelings and concerns at both of those appointments.

 Our staff is here to support and help both patients and those who are with you in this experience.